Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-The expressions for $\bar{t}_{\eq}$ provided in \eqref{eq: upper bound for teq} consist of two terms: the first one upper bounds the time until the threshold falls and remains below $\flambda$, and the second one accounts for the additional amount of time until the threshold reaches $\flambda$ and settles.
-The first term is zero when $u(0) \leq \lambda$, in this case $\ell$ can never exceed $\flambda$ since $u$ is upper bounded by $\lambda$; here the expression in \eqref{eq: upper bound for teq} corresponds to the time needed by $u$ to reach $\flambda$ when $u(0) = 0$.
-When $u(0) > \lambda$ the two terms are positive.
-The first one increases with the initial total mass, as one would expect, and, more interestingly, also depends on $\alpha\clambda - \lambda$.
-Loosely speaking, if the fractional part of $\lambda$ is large then it might take longer for $q(\clambda)$ to drop below $\alpha$, to trigger a threshold update from $\clambda$ to $\flambda$.
-The second term is the same as in the case $u(0) \leq \lambda$ and could possibly be reduced.
+The expressions for $\bar{t}_{\eq}$ provided in \eqref{ch2-eq: upper bound for teq} consist of two terms: the first one upper bounds the time until the threshold falls and remains below $\flambda$ and the second one accounts for the additional amount of time until the threshold reaches $\flambda$ and settles.
+The first term is zero when $\bu(0) \leq \lambda$.
+In this case the threshold can never exceed $\flambda$ since $\bu \leq \lambda$; here the expression in \eqref{ch2-eq: upper bound for teq} corresponds to the time required for the total mass function $\bu$ to reach $\flambda$ when $\bu(0) = 0$.
+Furthermore, \eqref{ch2-eq: upper bound for teq} is tight when $\bu(0) = 0$.
+If $\bu(0) > \lambda$, then both terms in \eqref{ch2-eq: upper bound for teq} are positive.
+The first one increases with the initial total mass as one would expect, and more interestingly also depends on $\alpha\clambda - \lambda$.
+Informally, if the fractional part of $\lambda$ is large, then it might take long for $\bq(\clambda)$ to drop below $\alpha$ so that a threshold update from $\clambda$ to $\flambda$ occurs.
+The second term is the same as when $\bu(0) \leq \lambda$ and could possibly be reduced.